What is hereditary pancreatitis?

 The lifetime risk of pancreatic cancer in people with HP has been estimated to be up to 40%.
 It is believed that chronic inflammation of the pancreas leads to this increased risk of pancreatic cancer.
 People with HP who also smoke are likely to have an even higher risk of pancreatic cancer.

-In rare cases, people have been found to have mutations in PRSS1 without having any prior episodes of pancreatitis.
-Since these people do not have chronic inflammation of the pancreas, it is unclear if they also have an increased risk of pancreatic cancer.
+Occasionally, people have been found to have mutations in PRSS1 without having any prior episodes of pancreatitis.
+Since these people do not have recurring inflammation of the pancreas, it is unclear if they also have an increased risk of pancreatic cancer.

 What are the screening options for HP?

-Screening for pancreatic cancer is suggested for people known to have HP beginning at age 40, or 10 years before the youngest pancreatic cancer diagnosis in the family, whichever is earliest.
+Screening for pancreatic cancer is suggested for people known to have HP beginning at age 40, 20 years after the onset of pancreatitis, or 10 years before the youngest pancreatic cancer diagnosis in the family, whichever is earliest.
 However, the effectiveness of current screening techniques for the early diagnosis of pancreatic cancer is not proven.
-Available screening options include:
+The screening tests that are most commonly used include:

 Screening options may change over time as new technologies are developed and more is learned about HP.
 It is important to talk with your health care team about appropriate screening tests.